Bikatr7/EasyTL/SECURITY.md

 I take the security of the EasyTL library very seriously.
 I appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

+Please note: Public disclosure of the vulnerability without prior agreement is not recommended, as it could put the wider user community at risk.

 ## Reporting a Vulnerability

 Please report (suspected) security vulnerabilities to **[Bikatr7@proton.me](mailto:Bikatr7@proton.me)**.
 You should receive a response within 48 hours.
 If the issue is confirmed, I will release a patch as soon as possible depending on the complexity but typically within a few days.